I get many inquiries concerning the best supplements for dogs with osteoarthritis (OA).

 Avocado/soybean unjustifiable, as I would like to think, are one of those tools.

-They are demonstrated safe for long term use.
-That may help lessen or even wipe out dependence on NSAIDs, which are connected with certain health complications.
+So, They are demonstrated safe for long term use.
+That may help lessen or even wipe out dependence on NSAIDs.
+Which are connected with certain health complications.
 Including the expanded danger of heart attack, stroke, bleeding, and kidney damage.

 Dosing of avocado/soybean unsaponifiables

 A dosage of one 300-mg ASU capsule allowed every three days was utilized in canine research studies.
-However, Matt Brunke, DVM, of the Veterinary Orthopedic and Sports Medicine Group in Annapolis Junction, Maryland, and a diplomate of the American College of Veterinary Sports Medicine and Rehabilitation suggests deciding day by day dose-dependent on the individual dog’s body weight.
+However, Matt Brunke, DVM, of the Veterinary Orthopedic.
+And also Sports Medicine Group in Annapolis Junction, Maryland.
+And a diplomate of the American College of Veterinary Sports Medicine and Rehabilitation suggests deciding day-by-day dose-dependent on the individual dog’s body weight.